2025 Uganda Ebola outbreak

 An outbreak of the Sudan ebolavirus (SUDV) was declared by the Ugandan Ministry of Health on 30 January 2025 and was lifted on 26 April 2025.
-It is Uganda's sixth outbreak of Sudan ebolavirus.
+It is Uganda's sixth outbreak of Sudan Virus Disease.

 Background

 Uganda has previously had five outbreaks of Sudan ebolavirus (SUDV).
 The three other outbreaks of SUDV occurred in Sudan.
 Uganda has also had two outbreaks of other Ebola variants; one of Bundibugyo virus disease (BDBV) and one of Zaire ebolavirus (EBOV).